Tagline: They charge an arm and a leg!

 Jack Chandler: I’d stumbled into the middle of an evil, insidious cult of chainsaw-worshipping maniacs.
 I had to wonder if we’d let our religious freedom go too far in this country, or maybe our immigration laws were just too lax.

 One of the nicest surprises I’ve had in a very long time, this racy sleazefest is as joyously quotable as any cult movie I care to recall.
 While gore hounds will delight in the absurdity of its violence, those of the male persuasion will be left drooling at the feast of flesh on display, and John Henry Richardson is a revelation as the preposterously iconic Chandler.
-The fact that they never made a sequel is one of cinema’s cruellest tragedies.
+The fact that they never made the teased sequel Student Chainsaw Nurses is one of cinema’s cruellest tragedies.